Low Website Conversions? Your UX

 3. A/B testing results: To ensure the effectiveness of these changes, the company employed A/B testing.
 The results were telling.
 The redesigned site outperformed the old one by a significant margin, resulting in a considerable increase in conversions.

 4. Continual improvement: The company didn’t stop there.
-Leveraging the insights gained from the A/B testing results, they continually refined their UX, resulting in sustained conversion growth over time.
+Leveraging insights from A/B testing, they continually refined their UX, resulting in sustained conversion growth over time.

 This case study underscores the transformative power of a well-executed UX strategy.
 When businesses invest in creating a seamless, user-centered design, they can expect to reap the rewards in the form of increased conversions.
 This is the power that high-quality UX brings to the table.